aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSM via Java or Online App" h2="On Premise Java API to export POTX to XLSM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert POTX files to XLSM.
+The conversion process involves two steps.
+The first step is to export the POTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, convert and render presentations in various formats.
+It provides a wide range of features such as creating, editing, and converting presentations, adding text, shapes, and images, and more.

+Once the POTX file is converted to HTML, the second step is to convert the HTML to XLSM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It provides a wide range of features such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.

-You can convert POTX file to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+By using Aspose.Total for Java, developers can easily convert POTX files to XLSM in just two steps.
+The first step is to export the POTX file to HTML using Aspose.Slides for Java, and the second step is to convert the HTML to XLSM using Aspose.Cells for Java.
+Aspose.Total for Java provides a comprehensive suite of APIs that can be used to convert POTX files to XLSM quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}